episub/estack/README.md

 # Initialise Project

-This should be used only once.
+This project relies on using Go modules, so you will need Go 1.11 or higher installed, and use a folder outside of $GOPATH.
+Initialisation should be run only once.
 It will set up a new project with fresh configs.
-Create a folder for your new repository, and the following file inside 'scripts/estack.go':
+Create a folder for your new repository, and initialise your modules file:

 ```
-// +build ignore

-package main

-import "github.com/episub/estack/cmd"

-func main() {
-	cmd.Execute()
-}
+go mod init github.com/example/project
 ```

-Run `dep ensure`  to vendor the appropriate libraries.
-Once this is ready, you can initialise your project:
+Now we're ready to generate our project (optionally specify --folder=<folder>):

 ```
-go run scripts/estack.go init --package=github.com/example/yourname
+go run github.com/episub/estack init --package=github.com/example/project
 ```

 Your base project is now ready, including a sample SQL file for PostgreSQL in the migrations folder, and a schema for GraphQL in schema.graphql.
 Let's use the base project.
-The key to the episub stack is auto generated code.
+The key to the Episub stack is auto generated code.
 When changes are made to key files, we must re-generate our code.

 Before we can do this, we need the database running so that we can connect to the database and create the relevant DB code: